 Pearson PLC is the world’s leading education company and largest book publisher.
-Headquartered in London, the company operates in more than 70 counties worldwide.
+Headquartered in London, the company operates in more than 70 countries worldwide.

 Wherever they are based, Pearson managers are leading their teams and driving performance through a period of substantial restructuring.
 To help them rise to this challenge, the Global Management Development Team was tasked with creating an innovative learning programme.